*Updated February, 2018

-Well let me tell you:
+Well, as a certified white guy, let me tell you:

 - Just about everywhere you go, beautiful women will stare, smile and giggle.
 Come to think of it, many men will do this as well.